-After your breakfast, you should explore Mykonos town, the Chora, the labyrinth-like Cycladic town, with bougainvillaea alleys and small posh boutique’s.
+After your breakfast, you should explore Mykonos town, the Chora, the labyrinth-like Cycladic town, with bougainvillea alleys and small posh boutiques.

-Mykonos Town, has beautiful cubic whitewashed houses with colourful doors and balconies, making strolling a fairy-tale like experience.
+Mykonos Chora has beautiful cubic whitewashed houses with colorful doors and balconies making strolling a fairy-tale-like experience.

-Wandering on Matogianni Street, the main Mykonos street, you encounter all kind of cafes, restaurants, jewellery, kitschy souvenir shops and luxury shopping clothes shops (my favourite ones, as I always look for linen scarves or shirts).
+Wandering on Matogianni Street, the main Mykonos street, you encounter all kinds of cafes, restaurants, jewelry, souvenir shops, and luxury shopping clothes shops (I always look for linen scarves or shirts, love linen).

 Panagia Paraportiani Church